-How Brands Can Measure Their Grocery Customer Experience in 2021
+How Grocery Brands Can Measure Their Customer Experience in 2024

 By listening to their customers and measuring customer service standards, grocery brands can stay ahead of the curve and deliver what their customers need and want most—especially as consumer expectations and trends evolve.
-To be successful in measuring and administering change, keep these tips in mind for measuring service levels at your grocery chain.
+To be successful in measuring and administering change, keep these tips in mind for measuring service levels across your grocery locations.

 Measure Across All Grocery Customer Service Touchpoints

 It is vital for grocery brands to measure customer experience across all touchpoints as customer expectations rapidly evolve: online, in-app, on the phone, or in-store.
 Mystery Shopping, for example, can effectively evaluate each of these key channels and interactions, which directly impacts and elevates customer satisfaction.

 Grocery chains require specific service standards to drive brand loyalty, and these standards should continually be measured to ensure customer retention:

 - Stock levels being kept at 90% or above for all items